How to Prepare for an Audit

 - Internal audits are performed by internal employees of a company or organization.
 They are not usually distributed outside the company, and therefore are mostly for internal use.

-- Government audits are performed by government entities to ensure that financial records have been prepared as to not misrepresent taxable income.
-These audits are conducted by tax collectors such as the Internal Revenue Service (IRS) in the U.S., and the Canada Revenue Agency (CRA) in Canada.
+- Government audits are performed by government entities to ensure that the prepared financial records do not misrepresent taxable income.
+The audits are conducted by tax collectors, such as the Internal Revenue Service (IRS) in the U.S. and the Canada Revenue Agency (CRA) in Canada.

 Auditing is important in maintaining trust and efficiency within the financial markets.
 Without auditing, companies can misstate their financial records and performance and make themselves appear more profitable or successful than they actually are.